lbryio/lbrycrd/README.md

 ```

 If you encounter any errors, please check `doc/build-*.md` for further instructions.
-If you're still stuck, [create an issue](https://github.com/lbryio/lbrycrd/issues/new) with the output of that command, your system info, and any other information you think might be helpful.
+If you still stuck, [create an issue](https://github.com/lbryio/lbrycrd/issues/new) with the output of that command, your system info, and any other information you think might be helpful.
 The scripts in the packaging folder are simple and will grant extra light on the build process as needed.

 #### Use with CLion:
 CLion has not traditionally supported Autotools projects, although some progress on that is now in the works.
 We do include a cmake build file for compiling lbrycrd.
 See contrib/cmake.
 Alas, CLion doesn't support external projects in cmake, so that particular approach is also insufficient.
 CLion does support "compile_commands.json" projects.
 Fortunately, this can be easily generated for lbrycrd like so: